2dengine/profile.lua/readme.md

 # Compatibility
 The profiler has been tested with both LuaJIT 2.0.5 and Lua 5.3 although there are no guarantees regarding its accuracy.
 Use at your own discretion!
-LuaJIT optimizations must be off when using the profiler and coroutines are unsupported.
+LuaJIT optimizations must be off when using the profiler and co-routines are unsupported.

 # API
 ## profile.report(rows)